LIVE MORE LIFE, BE MORE iIrish

 Most years, this is a day of parades and family gatherings.
 Pick up baseball games, hot dogs, burgers and watermelon, fireworks, and Old Glory in prominent displays of our patriotism.
 Sometimes with all the preparations or traveling to all of the events we plan on this national summer holiday, we miss the opportunity to reflect on what it means to be a patriot.

-Winthrop and his contempories fled England in pursuit of religious freedom, where the English state imposed your religion on you.
-One hundred and twenty-five or so years later, our founding fathers had time and experience dealing with foreign rule and intervention to have a solid foundation on which to build a post revolutionary government.
+Winthrop and his contemporaries fled England in pursuit of religious freedom, where the English state-imposed religion on you.
+One hundred and twenty-five or so years later, our founding fathers had time and experience dealing with foreign rule and intervention to have a solid foundation on which to build a post-revolutionary government.
 There was no template, no other country in the world to pattern themselves after.

-They wanted their government to be localized, with local representation by elected officials who would be held acountable by written laws.
+They wanted their government to be localized, with local representation by elected officials who would be held accountable by written laws.
 Elected officials did not exist and many thought it was unwise to try such an approach.
 George Washington was relentlessly pressured to “take the crown” as late as 1790.
-Franklin observed of the elderly general’s walking stick, “If it was a sceptre, he would have merited it.”
+Franklin observed the elderly general’s walking stick, “If it was a scepter, he would have merited it.”

 Formation of Political Parties